 Insulin resistance is a condition in which the insulin produced by the pancreas becomes less effective at lowering blood sugar levels.
-It is a defining feature of metabolic syndrome, along with obesity, hypertension and dyslipidemia -- high cholesterol and triglycerides.
+It is a defining feature of metabolic syndrome, along with obesity, hypertension and dyslipidemia -- high cholesterol -- fat-like substance and triglycerides -- fat stored in the body.
 Insulin resistance is also a key factor in the development of type 2 diabetes and a risk factor for heart disease.
 The female hormone estrogen may play a role in protecting against insulin resistance and diabetes.
 Scientific studies are investigating the estrogen-mediated regulation of glucose levels.

 Insulin Resistance Basics

 Insulin is a hormone produced by beta-cells, a specialized kind of cell in the pancreas.
 Insulin released from the beta-cells helps other cells in the body take up and utilize blood glucose, which is produced by the breakdown of food by digestion.
 In insulin resistance, muscle, liver and fat cells fail to respond to the insulin secreted by the beta-cells.
 The body needs higher amounts of insulin in order to take up and use glucose.
 Persistent insulin resistance, marked by high levels of glucose and insulin in the blood, eventually leads to diabetes.

 Estrogen is a steroid hormone produced primarily in the ovaries, and to a much lesser extent in other cells, like fat tissue.
 Small amounts of estrogen are also produced in men.
 Estrogen production from the ovaries declines around and after menopause.
 The decrease in insulin sensitivity with menopause suggests that estrogen generally protects against insulin resistance in women.
 Moreover, loss of estrogen function has been shown to cause insulin resistance and type 2 diabetes in a male patient.

 Mechanism of action